qualityshepherd/brine/posts/southern_coast.md

 **0301 The Fever Downs** Unnaturally warm hills ripple with heat.
 Rare herbs grow in perfect concentric circles reaching 30', their stems trembling without wind.
 A traveling healer named **Hergest** (`Healer, Old Codger, Opinionated`) harvests plants to brew remedies for body and spirit.

 **0302 Lost Druid's Grove** lies nestled amidst the craggy embrace of the Sorrow Mountains.
 A weathered stone circle spanning 40' shows signs of countless ceremonies.
-Thirteen followers maintain sacred rites despite their leader's imprisonment in Mon.
+13 followers maintain sacred rites despite their leader's imprisonment in Mon.
+Each bears ritual scars and would die before breaking their vigil.
 They tolerate respectful visitors to the grove but ceremony days are _strictly_ private.

 Ancient runes, similar to those binding Mon's prisoners, are carved into the 12' stone base.
-Anyone with working knowledge of Mon would recognize the cell layout, cut into the monolith stone alter.
+Anyone with working knowledge of Mon would recognize the cell layout, cut into the monolith stone altar.
 Complex chalk markings cover the stones and ground between them.
 Fresh chalk markings glow amber at night.

 At the grove's heart stands an altar stone—6' wide, black as pitch and cold to touch.
 Thirteen hand-prints are burned deep into its surface, each glowing with a faint amber light.